vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 # 52. LAN ARCHITECTURES

-- You have studied various Mạng technologies: Định tuyến, SWITCHING, STP, ETHERCHANNEL, OSPF, FHRPs, Switch Bảo mật FEATURES, etc.
+- You have studied various Network technologies: Định tuyến, SWITCHING, STP, ETHERCHANNEL, OSPF, FHRPs, Switch Security FEATURES, etc.
-    - Now, let’s look at some BASIC Mạng DESIGN / Kiến trúc
+    - Now, let’s look at some BASIC Network DESIGN / Kiến trúc
-- There are standard “Thực hành tốt nhất” for Mạng DESIGN
+- There are standard “Thực hành tốt nhất” for Network DESIGN
     - However there are a few UNIVERSAL “CORRECT ANSWERS”
-    - The answer to MOST general questions about Mạng DESIGN is “IT DEPENDS”
+    - The answer to MOST general questions about Network DESIGN is “IT DEPENDS”
 - In the early stages of your NETWORKING career, you probably won’t be asked to DESIGN NETWORKS yourself
-- However, to understand the NETWORKS you will be CONFIGURING and Khắc phục sự cố, it’s important to know some BASICS of Mạng DESIGN
+- However, to understand the NETWORKS you will be CONFIGURING and Khắc phục sự cố, it’s important to know some BASICS of Network DESIGN

 ---